Suleiman700/ReactJS-Weather-App/README.md

 ## Weather App
-A simple ReactJS weather application that uses API to get weather details about a location you are search for.
+A simple ReactJS weather application that uses API to get weather details about a location you are searching for.

 Features:
 - Uses API.